 If you are planning to move to Portugal you’ll need to set up a few things before you arrive, and upon your arrival.
-This guide will help you discover how to move to Portugal successfully.
+This moving checklist will help you discover how to move to Portugal successfully.

 As our article on managing your move abroad points out, the basic things to consider during relocation are visas and permits, vaccines for family members, restrictions or taxes on shipped household items, taxes due when you ship your car, vaccines, and quarantines for pets and insurance.

 Expat guide to Portuguese visas and permits

 If you haven’t done it already, sorting out your residence permit is an essential first step.

 Expat guide to opening a bank account in Portugal

 Finding a home in Portugal when relocating to Portugal

 So you have your visa and bank account.
 Now you need to find a place to stay.
 Read Expatica’s guide to where to live in Portugal.
 Should you rent in Portugal or buy property in Portugal?
 Expatica helps you to do the research and decide on the best housing option.
 Visit our Housing section for guides, advice, and tips.